FAIRplus/the-fair-cookbook/content/recipes/findability/checksum-create_matched.md

 This recipe in its current form has the following limitations:

   - the above assumes that everything is placed in your home folder. (for a resolution see section "Extendability of this recipe" below.)
   - the above assumes that you don't have a problem with calculating the checksums sequentially.
-Depending on your system's resources (especially available CP(URL_TO_INSERT_RECORD https://www.ebi.ac.uk/complexportal/)U time), this calculation of checksums might take a while, however.
-A common benchmark on a typical laptop is: 0.01 seconds per MB(URL_TO_INSERT_RECORD http://www.Metabase.net) of data.
+Depending on your system's resources (especially available CP (URL_TO_INSERT_RECORD http://127.0.0.1:8080/FAIRsharing.wP3t2L) U time), this calculation of checksums might take a while, however.
+A common benchmark on a typical laptop is: 0.01 seconds per MB (URL_TO_INSERT_RECORD http://127.0.0.1:8080/FAIRsharing.a1rp4c)  of data.
   - you should mind the general limitations of checksums, which are however not covered in this recipe.
   - there is a known clash between the output format (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=model_and_format)  of the GNU / Linux tool `md5sum` and the macOS / BSD tool `md5`.
 Their standard (URL_TO_INSERT_TERM https://fairsharing.org/search?fairsharingRegistry=Standard)  output format (URL_TO_INSERT_TERM https://fairsharing.org/search?recordType=model_and_format) s are incompatible; combining a macOS-based system with a Linux-based system, either one as source or target, is therefore not straightforward. (hint: the Linux tool has the `--tag` flag which generates macOS-compatible output.)
   - Windows users may use the included PowerShell function "Get-FileHash"